gagamil/unolims/README.md

 # unolims

 Basic Laboratory Information Management System web app for sample testing using two-stage hierarchical pool testing techinque.
-Built with Django, uses tags and signals for main logic operation.
+Built with Django, signals for main logic operation.
+This app is developped as a monolithic app.
+However the Signals framework does offer a possibility to develop a loosely coupled Django project.
+This way decoupling one of the apps should be a fairly easy job.

 # licence